Femoral Anteversion in Children

 The symptoms of femoral anteversion may include:

-The bowed leg stance actually helps the child balance as he or she stands.
-Balance
+The bowed leg stance actually helps the child balance as they stand.
+Balance is not

-is not as steady when the child tries to stand and walk with the feet close together
+as steady when the child tries to stand and walk with the feet close together or with

-or with the feet turned out.
-He or she may trip and fall.
+the feet turned in.
+They may trip and fall.

 The symptoms of femoral anteversion may seem like other health problems.
 Make sure